pawanmsr/scrapyard/configurations/README.md

 Sample: [.custom](/configurations/.custom/).
 </details>

 Lua5.4 and Vim-Plug.
-Prefer nvim build from source.
+Prefer nvim build from source (switch to _stable_).
 Use either [init.vim](/configurations/init.vim) or [init.lua](/configurations/init.lua) but not both.